We all want to be in the mental “zone” — you know, between having plenty of energy yet feeling calm and relaxed.

 Nutrient deficiencies can influence brain function and energy levels.
 Despite eating well, many people have low levels of specific vitamins or minerals.
 Certain medications, aging, or health problems predispose some to this problem.
 Measuring a wide variety of nutrients is as simple as getting a blood test that can alert you to the need for extra supplementation.

 Our mood is also in our genes.
 In recent years we’ve learned that we all have millions of genetic mutations called “single nucleotide polymorphisms” or SNPs (pronounced snips).
 Some of these SNPs influence enzymes that play a role in production of the chemicals that give us energy or influence how the brain functions.
 From depression to mania to schizophrenia, SNPs are playing a role and can be compensated for with targeted nutrition and supplements.
-Just last week I had a patient improve her fatigue by using the results of her genetic testing to guide her to a simple change in the type of B12 supplement she was taking.
+Just recently I had a patient improve her fatigue by using the results of her genetic testing to guide her to a simple change in the type of B12 supplement she was taking.

 Of course lifestyle habits need be addressed in treating fatigue and mood disorders.
 Like cleaning up the diet, improving behaviors will influence how we feel.
 Get exercise every day, even just walking for 30 minutes.
 Have good sleep patterns such as getting to bed early, getting up at the same time every day, and allowing for plenty of time to sleep.
 Manage stress, which means avoiding toxic drains including people or situations that cause distress.
 Each of these is just as important as our medical interventions.